 We went swimming in the morning too, or at least Ami and Kev did.
 All was quiet around the gite.
 Everyone else must have gone out already.

-It was also time for another visit to Marche U to stock up on essentials, so Kev, Izzy, Granny and Granddad headed off in the car while Kas and Ami stayed at home to pack the swimming bags and make the picnic.
+It was also time for another visit to Marche U to stock up on essentials, so Kev, Izzy, Granny and Grandad headed off in the car while Kas and Ami stayed at home to pack the swimming bags and make the picnic.

 Marche U was uneventful.
 It was full of supermarket stuff.
 And this time around, we remembered to buy some small plastic bags to put food into.